 * * * * *

 For no reason that I can describe, I have a deep yearning to visit the desert south of Arizona.
-However, this would involve an 11-hour flight each way – bypassing so many other places en route – and then lots of driving, and I'd be exerting ecological pressure on an ecosystem from which it would be unfair to expect support for large numbers of non-desert humans.
-So I've opted, instead, for an armchair surrogate in the form of second-hand copy of the Time-Life natural history book Cactus Country.
+However, this would involve an eleven-hour flight each way – bypassing so many other places en route – and then lots of driving, and I'd be exerting ecological pressure on an ecosystem from which it would be unfair to expect support for large numbers of non-desert humans.
+So I've opted, instead, for an armchair surrogate in the form of a second-hand copy of the Time-Life natural history book Cactus Country.

 The book arrives in the post and, as the words are by Edward Abbey, I must make coffee.
 Despite the bean-miles,3 this is essential for my immersion in any work by this great writer.
 The beans are dark-roasted: black, smoking, rich and murderous, as Abbey might have said – indeed, did (1982: 14).
 I grind them at the last possible moment (it seems sinful to do otherwise).
 And I do it not with a fancy machine but by hand.
 Why let a computer chip come between me and the roast, just as the entrancing first-sip approaches?
 Do I sound obsessed with the black stuff?
 Well so was Abbey.4 In Desert Solitaire – a series of recollections on his time as a ranger in Arches National Park – he writes (Abbey, 1971: 17–18):